National Highway 205 (India)

 National Highway 205 commonly referred to as NH 205, is a highway in India.
 The highway passes through the Indian states of Himachal Pradesh and Punjab.

 Route

 The highway starts at Kharar near Chandigarh.
-It passes through Ropar and Kiratpur Sahib in Punjab and Swarghat, Namhol, Darlaghat in Himachal Pradesh and terminates near Shimla.
+It passes through Ropar and Kiratpur Sahib in Punjab and Swarghat, Namhol and Darlaghat in Himachal Pradesh and terminates near Shimla.

 Old NH numbers of new NH 205

 After renumbering of all national highways by National Highway Authority of India in 2010, parts of the former NH 21 and NH 88 have been combined with parts of former NH 5 to create the new NH 205.